You’re Not Broken. You Just Need a New Way to Begin: 7 Gentle Strength Moves You Can Do Anywhere (Beginner-Friendly & Joint-Safe)

 How to do it:

-Stand with back against a wall.
+Stand with your back against a wall.

 Hold for 30–60 seconds, breathing steadily.

-Progression: Hold longer, or add light weights or pulses.
+Progression: Hold longer or add light weights or pulses.

 7. Seated Breathwork (Finisher)